pypa/packaging/docs/utils.rst

     :param str filename: The name of the wheel file.
-    :raises InvalidWheelFilename: If the filename in question does not follow conventions outlined in `PEP 427`_.
+    :raises InvalidWheelFilename: If the filename in question does not follow the :ref:`wheel specification
+        <pypug:binary-distribution-format>`.

     .. doctest::